Kurt Severin

-Kurt Severin (July 31, 1902 – March 1984) was a German-born American photographer, journalist and adventurer active from the 1930s to 1970s.
+Kurt Severin (July 31, 1902 – March 1984) was a German-born American photographer, journalist, and adventurer active from the 1930s to 1970s.

 Early life

 Kurt Severin was born in 1902 in Hanover, Germany.
 While still in school he took up photography as a hobby.
-Instead of fulfilling his parents’ wishes that he become a painter, he left school early to start a career as a typewriter salesman.
+Instead of fulfilling his parents' wishes that he become a painter, he left school early to start a career as a typewriter salesman.
 He did not get into photography until 1927 when he was in Central America as a special correspondent for the Berliner Illustrirte Zeitung.

 Severin's photographs were at first distributed by the Three Lions agency and then by Black Star, on which LIFE magazine depended for a large part of the approximately 200 photographs selected for publication each week which could not be supplied by the mere ten staff photographers it was employing at its peak in the 1950s.
-Bertram D. Wolfe in the New York Times of November 12, 1944, described him as “a photographer who first won a professional reputation by managing to click a camera just as a bullfighter got his pants torn off by a bull.
-Aided by this happy incident, he wandered as free-lance photographer for fifteen years through the cities, plains, jungles and mountains of Latin America.”
-Rotary magazine in 1958 also profiled him; “Kurt Severin, photographer…, paints, writes, and travels widely, especially in Central and South America.
-He lives in Miami, Florida, a good departure point for trips southward.”
+Bertram D. Wolfe in the New York Times of November 12, 1944, described him as "a photographer who first won a professional reputation by managing to click a camera just as a bullfighter got his pants torn off by a bull.
+Aided by this happy incident, he wandered as free-lance photographer for fifteen years through the cities, plains, jungles and mountains of Latin America."
+Rotary magazine in 1958 also profiled him; "Kurt Severin, photographer…, paints, writes, and travels widely, especially in Central and South America.
+He lives in Miami, Florida, a good departure point for trips southward."

 His output was exhaustive and his travels from his base in Florida covered South and Central American countries Peru, Bolivia, Colombia, Brazil, Venezuela, Guatemala, Mexico, Paraguay, Uruguay, Costa Rica, Panama and the Caribbean, and he also produced stories in New Guinea and other Pacific islands, and in Russia.

 A prodigious photojournalist

-Severin was wide-ranging and adaptable, photographing subjects in combat and in jungle settings, but also comfortable covering stories on the elite students and staff of Harvard Law School and the ‘coming out’ of a cotton magnate's daughter An inveterate adventurer, he professed that "I don't know fear.
-It is one thing I am not acquainted with.”’
+Severin was wide-ranging and adaptable, photographing subjects in combat and in jungle settings, but also comfortable covering stories on the elite students and staff of Harvard Law School and the 'coming out' of a cotton magnate's daughter An inveterate adventurer, he professed that "I don't know fear.
+It is one thing I am not acquainted with."'

-He photographed the coffee port of Santos in Brazil in 1930; the Chaco War 1932-35, showing combat with light Swiss and Czechoslavakian-made weapons, and Bolivian men leaving their home town by farm truck after being drafted in to their national army for combat against Paraguay; 'coca-chewing Andean Indians'; the ’Auslandsdeutsche' of Tovar a Baden village in Venezuela (1934); extraction of rubber in Guatemala 1935 and its transport by Chicleros of the rainforest of northern Guatemala over the Lago Peten Itza to Flores where the gum was processed; a locust plague in Uruguay 1936; a feature on Ralph Cook Craig, winner of the sprint double at the 1912 Summer Olympics, in his office in Albany, for Berliner Illustrirte Zeitung’s special edition on the Olympics (1936); the river port of Barranquilla at the Rio Magdalena (1938); and on piranhas (1937).
+He photographed the coffee port of Santos in Brazil in 1930; the Chaco War 1932-35, showing combat with light Swiss and Czechoslavakian-made weapons, and Bolivian men leaving their home town by farm truck after being drafted in to their national army for combat against Paraguay; 'coca-chewing Andean Indians'; the 'Auslandsdeutsche' of Tovar a Baden village in Venezuela (1934); extraction of rubber in Guatemala 1935 and its transport by Chicleros of the rainforest of northern Guatemala over the Lago Peten Itza to Flores where the gum was processed; a locust plague in Uruguay 1936; a feature on Ralph Cook Craig, winner of the sprint double at the 1912 Summer Olympics, in his office in Albany, for Berliner Illustrirte Zeitungs special edition on the Olympics (1936); the river port of Barranquilla at the Rio Magdalena (1938); and on piranhas (1937).